Kal Ho Naa Ho (song)

+The music video of the song features the film leads Shah Rukh Khan, Saif Ali Khan, and Preity Zinta.
 The song was featured in Outlook's list of Bollywood's Timeless Melodies, making it the only contemporary selection on the list.
-It quickly became popular upon release.
+It has become one of the most famous filmi songs of all time.

 Music video

-Aman imagines himself in Rohit's place, romancing Naina, and wistfully sings of life's unpredictability and making the most of life.
+The title track of Kal Ho Naa Ho directed by Nikhil Advani and written by Karan Johar, the music video features Aman (played by Shah Rukh) imagining himself in Rohit's (Saif Ali) place, romancing Naina (Zinta), and wistfully sings of life's unpredictability and making the most of life.

 Production

 The theme of the song was composed by Loy Mendonsa of the Shankar-Ehsaan-Loy trio and Shankar Mahadevan arranged the groove.

+Sonu Nigam was busy when the song was to be recorded.
+Instead of opting for some other singer, Karan Johar decided to wait for a month before Sonu came back and recorded the song for the movie.
+In a later interview, Nigam said:

 In a later interview in the documentary "Pancham unmixed", Shankar, Ehsaan and Loy revealed that the music of the segment "har pal yahaan" in the song was inspired by the music of R.D.Burman.